Human Rights Education Project:

 A Joint Project of the Archives & Special Collections of the UConn Libraries and the Neag School of Education

 About the Project

-The Human Rights Education Project was initiated in early 2003 though conversations among Dr. Thomas (Tim) Weinland, Professor emeritus in Curriculum and Instruction at the Neag School of Education, Thomas Wilsted, director of the Dodd Research Center, Terri Goldich, and Valerie Love, curator for the Alternative Press Collection.
+The Human Rights Education Project was initiated in early 2003 though conversations among Dr. Thomas (Tim) Weinland, Professor emeritus in Curriculum and Instruction at the Neag School of Education, Thomas Wilsted, director of the Dodd Research Center, Terri Goldich, and Valerie Love, formerly curator for the Alternative Press Collection.
 The project set as one of its primary goals the following:

 This project seeks to use the materials of the Dodd Collections, together with talents and experiences of school and university faculty and staff to place appropriate human rights materials in the hands of teachers and students at the secondary level.
 Students need to see human rights in the context of both history and their own lives.
 They need to see human rights as the clash of issues and values, requiring comparison, analysis, and a host of thinking skills well beyond memorization.
 Finally, students need to see human rights in the context of personal responsibility and the realization that individuals – past and present – make a difference.